michaeldong1/ZOONOMIA/README.md

 ## UppmaxSlurm_version1.0

-Package: zoonomiaMD_UxS , version v1.0 (use this name and version if you want to quote all scripts.)
+Package: zoonomiaMD_UpS, version v1.0 (use this name and version if you want to quote all scripts.)

 Includes the pipelines used for processing the data for the zoonomia paper.
 Please check the parameters in the submits before running.